plone/documentation/about/contributing.rst

 Making a good pull request makes life easier for everybody:

-* The title and description of a pull request **MUST** be descriptive and need to reflect the changes.
-So please say "grammar fixes on the intro page" or "new page: feature x explained as a user story"
+* The title and description of a pull request should be descriptive and need to reflect the changes.

 If you can state for which versions of Plone your submissions are valid, that would be awesome.